 Sometimes an animal is sent into a home before evidence of a serious disease has manifested which can result in the foster home becoming contaminated for a period of time.
 The following quarantine periods are used to allow infectious diseases to die off after contaminating a home environment.
 This protects future foster animals from being infected with the virus or disease.

 Specific quarantine periods are as follows:

 - o Feline Leukemia/FIV 3 days

-- o Ringworm 3 monthso Parvovirus 6 months

 - o Sarcoptic Mange 1 week

 - o FIP/Distemper 3 weeks